International Day of Solidarity with the Palestinian People

 Special commemorative activities are organized by the Division for Palestinian Rights of the United Nations Secretariat, in consultation with the Committee on the Exercise of the Inalienable Rights of the Palestinian People.

 In 2001, several members and speakers at the United Nations event for the International Day of Solidarity with the Palestinians urged the creation of an "International Force in the Occupied Territories to protect the Palestinian people."
 Several countries including Malta, Turkey, and Bangladesh showed their solidarity with Palestinians to gain sovereignty.

 In 2005, the UN event included a map that showed all of Israel replaced by Palestine and was attended by Secretary-General Kofi Annan and other senior UN officials.

-In 2018, professor and activist Marc Lamont Hill spoke at the United Nations, expressing his full support for the Palestinian cause.
-His speech received backlash as many saw his sentiments as anti-Semitic and he was later fired from CNN.
+In 2018, professor and activist Marc Lamont Hill spoke at the United Nations, expressing his full support for the Palestinian cause and a boycott of Israel.
+His speech received backlash from the Anti-Defamation League and other groups, and he was subsequently fired from his position as a political commentator for CNN.
+Hill disavowed any antisemitic interpretation of his speech.

 Marking the day in 2021, Secretary-General of the United Nations António Guterres tweeted, "The situation in the Occupied Palestinian Territory remains a challenge to int'l peace & security."

 In the wake of the Gaza war, Bahraini Member of Parliament Mohammed Musa al-Balooshi delivered a speech criticising the presence of the American, British, and French ambassadors at the 2023 Palestinian Solidarity commemoration, likening their attendance to "killing a victim and then mourning at their funeral" due to these countries' support of Israel.
 He then left the event in protest.